apache/druid/docs/do-not-merge.md

 ### Enabled empty tiered replicants for load rules

-MENTION THAT THIS IS PART OF QUERY DEEP STORAGE

 Druid now allows empty tiered replicants in load rules.
 Use this feature along with [query from deep storage](#query-from-deep-storage-experimental) to increase the amount of data you can query without needing to scale your Historical processes.